teunisvdh/ProjectApp/README.md

 # ProjectApp

+## Summary
+**App name**: VideoTrain
+**Author**: Teunis van der Hofstad

+VideoTrain is for everyone that doesn't know what to do while traveling by train.
+It can create a video playlist based on your interests and travel time.

 ## Problem Statement
 Everyday millions of people travel by train to go to work or school.
 For a traveler this trip can be very boring.